 NOTE: Don't forget to include Customer responded.

-2. Set up observer to make sure everyone's in the loop:
+2. Set up automation rules to make sure everyone's in the loop:

 No, it is not possible to do so.
 In order to view all the related tickets of that tracker, go to the tracker itself and click on related tickets.

 -->Click on the tickets tab.-->Filter the tickets by choosing Related ticket in the Association type dropdown field.